IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 {% endhighlight ruby %}

-Now for the grand finale, execute the following command which should create the virtual machine with MySql, install serverspec on the virtual machine and then run the tests.
+Now for the grand finale, execute the following command which should create the virtual machine with MySql, install Serverspec on the virtual machine and then run the tests.

 `cd ..` to change directory to the root of the project and then: